Pfulcher26/Geppetto-/README.md

 ## Challenges
 The most difficult part of this project was, thankfully, not the incorporation of OpenAI's API.
 OpenAI's documentation is thorough and even provides starter project examples to help developers jump right into coding.

 Most of the challenges encountered had to do with updating state in React.
-There were certain instances where functions that should have been nested within child components were in the parent component, causing state issues that affected the map function from working properly.
+There were certain instances where functions that should have been nested within child components were in the parent component, causing state issues that affected mapping state to children components.
 Due to the asynchronous nature of certain functions and state updates, state was at least momentarily set to undefined.
+Since the map method can only work with arrays, this broke the code.

 My takewaway is that state change should take place within the components directly affecting that change by passing state and setState down as props to the child component.
 Once I adopted this approach the project flowed smoothly.